SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Methodology

 \subsection{Verification and Refinement Stage}

-The verification and refinement stage tests the predictive power of rules on an independent validation set, identifies failure cases, and refines rules through a reflection mechanism.
-For each rule $r_k$ in the rule library $\mathcal{R}$, we execute prediction tasks on the validation set $\mathcal{D}_{\text{val}}$ and compute $ \text{Confidence}(r_k)$.
+The verification and refinement stage tests the performance of rules on the vehicle identification task using an independent validation set, identifies failure cases, and refines rules through a reflection mechanism.
+For each rule $r_k$ in the rule library $\mathcal{R}$, we execute this prediction task on the validation set $\mathcal{D}_{\text{val}}$ and compute $\text{Confidence}(r_k)$.
+For prediction failure cases, we construct a failure case set $\mathcal{F}_k = \{(\tau_i, y_i, \hat{y}_i) \mid \phi_k(\tau_i) \neq y_i\}$ and feed back to the model for in-depth analysis.
+The model reflects on the fundamental reasons for rule failures from the following perspectives: